whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/05-laser-cutting-fabrication/05-13-cut-out-and-assemble-laser-cut-project.md

 - Where can the design be made more interesting and appealing?
 - Are there places to add geometric or organic contours, rather than just rectangles?
 - Is each piece an individual component?

-## Write Summary of Changes to Model

-Write down what you changed in your model and why.
-Be specific and descriptive.
-What did you think about the changes?
-Describe the before state, identify the problem, then explain how your addressed your desired outcome.
-Your self assessment can be used as a guide to get started with changing your model and with documenting the changes that you make.

 ## Make Updated Renders of Your Project